jonnonz1/nz-statute-book/acts/public/2005/overseas-investment-act-2005.md

   (b) includes siteworks (including earthworks) that are preparatory to, or associated with, the matters set out in paragraph (a); but
   (c) does not include subdivision of land without other development works.
 (5) See also clause 18 (which sets out certain conditions to be imposed on consents that rely on meeting this test).

+**Large rental development test**

+### 11A How large rental development test is met
+(1) The large rental development test is met if the relevant Ministers are satisfied that— (a) the residential land is a single site, or adjacent sites separated by infrastructure (such as roads), with 1 or more buildings that, taken together, consist of 20 or more dwellings suitable for use as, or conversion to, residential dwellings; and
+  (b) at least 20 of the residential dwellings will be, or are likely to be, available for use, within a time frame that is satisfactory to the relevant Ministers, as a residential dwelling occupied under a residential tenancy to which the Residential Tenancies Act 1986 applies or would apply (the large rental development outcome); and
+  (c) the non-occupation outcome (as defined in clause 17) will, or is likely to, occur.
+(2) See also clause 18 (which sets out certain conditions to be imposed on consents that rely on meeting this test).

 **Non-residential use test and incidental residential use test**